Toledo vs. Ball State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to average 46.7 points per game, 9.8 less than the over/under in this contest.
+- The two teams combine to score 46.7 points per game, 9.8 less than the over/under in this contest.

-- These two squads surrender a combined 58 points per game, 1.5 more than this contest's over/under.
+- The 58 points per game these two squads have surrendered to opponents this season are 1.5 more than the 56.5 over/under in this contest.

-- The Rockets and their opponents have scored an average of 57.3 points per game in 2021, 0.8 more than Saturday's total.
+- The average total in Rockets games this season is 57.3, 0.8 points more than Saturday's over/under of 56.5.

 Toledo Stats and Trends

-- The Rockets have one giveaway this season, while the Cardinals have one takeaway .
+- This year, the Rockets have turned the ball over one time, while the Cardinals have forced one.

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.